ethan-kusters/MPI-Distributed-Stockfish/Readme.md

 ### Building and Running
 Your mileage may vary on Windows.
 On a Unix system simply use: "make build ARCH=x86-64 COMP=gcc" from the src directory in this repository.
 The code can then be simulated on a single machine using "/usr/lib64/openmpi/bin/mpirun -n 8 stockfish".
 This repostiroy also includes code specific to running on the distributed MPac lab at California Polytechnic State University.
 To do this simply run the included setup.py and then "./labmngr.py -v stockfish".
 It will run across 20 computers.

+### Comparing Timing
+The other branch in this repository ([stockfish-control-master](https://github.com/ethan-kusters/Stockfish/tree/stockfish-control-master)) is the version of Stockfish that was distributed in this branch.
+It has been slightly modified to match the output of the distributed version and can be used for an apples to apples comparison of the two.

 ### Authors
 This repository was worked on by Ethan Kusters and Erika Kaplan as a part of CPE 469 (Distributed Sytems) at California Polytechnic State University.